'This was not a random incident': Man arrested for attempted murder

 The man reportedly told detectives he believes Harrison tried to shoot him because Harrison believed the man was involved in a "prior incident" the day before.

 Detectives say the driver of the black Audi is 28-year-old Marcel Bruce.
-He is wanted for four counts of attempted murder and one count of shooting into an occupied home, according to detectives.
+Tampa police arrested him Sunday morning on four counts of attempted murder and one count of shooting into an occupied home, according to detectives.

 Harrison was arrested and charged with four counts of attempted murder and one count of shooting into an occupied home.
 He is being held without bond at the Polk County Jail, the sheriff's office says.
 According to a release, Harrison has been charged in the past for aggravated battery and battery.